andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 The function `action-tap-cell` does distinguish between users though.
 It picks a colour based on their `sid`.

 If you've played around with [Electric Clojure](https://github.com/hyperfiddle/electric) you might find this familiar.
-Rather than having a state of the art compiler.
-Datastar pushes almost all of your logic to server.
-The client shim is so thin it's almost not there.

 ## This code is declarative (and naive)